as-ideas/tts-draftjs/blogpost/blogpost.md

 Whenever the user clicks the toggle dark mode button the function ```toogleDarkMode``` is being called with two arguments: the current darkmode flag and the current editorState.
-When we want to toggle the darkmode we want to mutate the current editorState, namely change each block type and create a new editorState which we hand back to the previously mentioned onChange handler.
+When we want to toggle the darkmode we want to mutate the current editorState, namely change each block type and create a new editorState which we hand back to the previously mentioned ```onChange``` handler.

 Once you understand that draftjs is using an immutable data model behind the scenes it becomes clear that the only way to 'change' something you have to create a new state based on the existing one.
-In our toggleDarkMode function we take the current editorState, iterate over all blocks and modify the block type.
-Once we are done, we create a new editorState styledState, reset the selectionState to the original one and hand back the final 'merged' editorState.
+In our ```toggleDarkMode``` function we take the current editorState, iterate over all blocks and modify each block type.
+Once we are done, we create a new editorState, reset the selectionState to the original one and hand back the final 'merged' editorState.

 ```js
 const toggleDarkMode = (darkModeEnabled, editorState) => {